izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Features.md

 * 🟩 **Production Ready**: Recommended for use in production environments.
   Epic will maintain an upgrade path for this feature between releases.
-* 🟨 **Beta**: Feature is stable and ready for evaluation, but may have bugs and minor missing features.
+* 🟨 **Beta**: Feature is stable and ready for evaluation but may have bugs and minor missing features.
   Epic will attempt to maintain an upgrade path for this feature.
 * 🟧 **Experimental**: Feature is functional but may undergo significant modifications or be removed entirely in future releases.